-As of March 20, Rugby Canada placed a nation-wide suspension on all rugby activities up to and including April 10.
-On April 13, Rugby Canada announced an indefinite extension of that suspension, applicable to all Rugby Canada sanctioned rugby activities.
-In addition to Rugby Canada’s suspension, BC Rugby also respects and follows the orders and advice of both the Federal and British Columbia Governments in our collective goals to stop the spread of the coronavirus.
+Rugby Canada’s indefinite suspension of rugby activities remains in effect.
+This suspension is applicable to all Rugby Canada sanctioned rugby activities.
+In addition to Rugby Canada’s suspension, BC Rugby also respects and follows the orders and advice of both the Federal and British Columbia Governments in our collective goals to stop the spread of COVID-19.

 BC SCHOOL SPORTS UPDATE (April 7, 2020): Cancellation of Spring Season of Play Events